microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identityapiconnector-update.md

 ### Example 2: Changing API connector to use client certificate authentication

-> **Note:** This will overwrite any previous authenticationConfiguration settings.
+This will overwrite any previous authenticationConfiguration settings.
 To change from Basic authentication to certificate authentication, use this.
 To add additional certificates to list of certificates, use the [Upload client certificate](../api/identityapiconnector-uploadclientcertificate.md) method.
 When using this method, consequent "Get" or "List" operations of API connectors, `authenticationConfiguration` will be of type [microsoft.graph.clientCertificateAuthentication](../resources/clientcertificateauthentication.md).

 #### Request